15 things cruise lines really do not want you to bring on ships

 Yes, you’ll want to problem-solve, but be careful what you pack!

-Typically, if you bring an item with a surge protector, the cruise line will confiscate it and return it to you at the end of the cruise.
+If you do bring one of these items, the cruise line will confiscate it and return it to you at the end of the cruise.

 7. Pepper spray